AMERICAN UNIVERSITY OF BEIRUT

 A jury composed of Professor Bashshar Haydar (Philosophy) Professor Samer Ghosn (Dermatology) and Professor Roseanne Saad Khalaf (Creative Writing), and two representing the Chiha Foundation, blindly evaluated the essays over several weeks before choosing the winners.

-Nicholas Saadeh analyzed Chiha’s prophetic editorials while interspersing his essay with personal accounts from his Palestinian maternal grandparents.
+Nicholas Saadeh analysed Chiha’s prophetic editorials while interspersing his essay with personal accounts from his Palestinian maternal grandparents.

 “Like [my grandfather], Chiha dreamt not of a land free of Jews but of ‘Muslims, Christians, and Jews, collaborating in Palestine within one and the same government–giving Judaism ‘the peace to which it is entitled,” he wrote.